deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam just shrugged and hung his light bag by the door.
 "I took a day.
 Got to sort out some things.
 Get my head right.
 But… you know me, I gotta be doing shit to think right, you hear me?"

 "I hear ya."
 John agreed.
-“I was gonna lift...”
+"I was gonna lift…"

 "Nuh-uh.
 We're wrestling. *Now*."

 Fifty seconds later, the mat was grinding painfully against John's face and his arm felt like it was one Newton of force *at most* from dislocating.

 "So."
 Adam shifted his posture just a little bit while John's feet scrabbled ineffectually for purchase.
-“Let's talk about how you kept my cheating ex's secret for her, '*brother'*.”
+"Let's talk about how you kept my cheating ex's secret for her, '*brother'*."

 ___
 **Date Point 10y2m2w5d AV**
 **Folctha, Planet Cimbrean, The Far Reaches**

 ***Ava Rìos***

 "Ready?"

-"...No."
+"…No."

 "They're calling."

-"I know, I just..."
+"I know, I just…"

 Ava took one last look.
 It would have been nice to think of Folctha as her home, but… it wasn't.
 Not any more.
 Not really.
 It was all white buildings and parks and streets, now.
 There were cars, there was the beginning of a rail network to connect to the outlying farms and villages.
 There was a thriving street or two full of shops.
 There was a supermarket.
 There were paved roads, advertisements, the neon green cross of a pharmacy.
 It was a town, now.
 It wasn't the Folctha she'd lived in.